KaiSforza/summoning/Ideas/characters.md

 * Namys - elven head of Vauxnia

 * Savlik - Radio operator and head of communications in 3rd Subjugation Fleet
+* Egon - Head of Barbarian Diplomatic Relations for the Foreign Affairs Bureau

 ## Locations